Reapply/AdminToolbox/README.md

 **AdminToolbox natively supports [Folia][folia].**

-## Commands
+## Features & Commands

 ### Spectate

 `/spectate`, `/admin`, `/target`

-Enter admin mode at current location.
-In this mode, the admin's inventory is cleared and they are put into spectator mode.
+Spectate at current location and enter admin mode.
+In admin mode, the player's inventory is cleared and restored when they exit admin mode.

-While spectating, the admin can use the command again to exit "admin mode".
-They will be teleported back to their original location and placed back into survival mode with their original inventory.
+While spectating, the player can use the command again to exit admin mode.
+The player will be teleported back to their original location, placed back into survival mode, and their original inventory will be restored.

 #### Target Locations

+- `/target` - Enter admin mode at current location
 - `/target <player>` - Enter admin mode at a specified player's location
 - `/target <x> <y> <z> [world]` - Enter admin mode at specific coordinates
 - `/target <x> <z> [world]` - Enter admin mode at specific coordinates (uses the highest Y level at that location)

+#### Targeting Spawn

+`/spawn`, `/targetspawn`

+In [version 1.1.0](https://github.com/ModernBetaNetwork/AdminToolbox/releases/tag/v1.1.0), a new command to target spawn was added.

+- `/spawn` - Enter admin mode at the current world's spawn point
+- `/spawn <world>` - Enter admin mode at the provided world's spawn point

 #### Navigation